mastodon-sc/mastodon-deep-lineage/doc/import/readme.md

 * The label image is expected to have the same dimensions as the image data in Mastodon.
 * Labels are processed frame by frame.
 * Multiple blobs with the same id in the same frame are considered to belong to the same spot by this importer.
-It is advised to use a unique ids for spots in the same frame.
+It is advised to use unique ids for spots in the same frame.
 * The resulting spots are ellipsoids with the semi axes computed from the variance covariance matrix of this pixel positions of each label.
+* Labels with only one pixel are ignored.
+This is because the variance covariance matrix is not defined for a single point.
+If you want to import single pixel spots, you can use the `Import Spots from CSV` plugin.
 * The resulting spots may be linked using the linker plugin in Mastodon (`Plugins > Tracking > Linking...`) or [Elephant](https://elephant-track.github.io/#/?id=linking-workflow).